javascript-tutorial/en.javascript.info/8-web-components/3-shadow-dom/article.md

 <input type="range">
 ```

 Once again, `pseudo` is a non-standard attribute.
-Chronologically, browsers first started to experiment with internal DOM structures to implement controls, and then, after time, shadow DOM was standartized to allow us, developers, to do the similar thing.
+Chronologically, browsers first started to experiment with internal DOM structures to implement controls, and then, after time, shadow DOM was standardized to allow us, developers, to do the similar thing.

-Furhter on, we'll use the modern shadow DOM standard, covered by [DOM spec](https://dom.spec.whatwg.org/#shadow-trees) other related specifications.
+Further on, we'll use the modern shadow DOM standard, covered by [DOM spec](https://dom.spec.whatwg.org/#shadow-trees) other related specifications.

 ## Shadow tree